Fine-tuned universe: History

-Motivation
+Background and arguments

 Physicist Paul Davies said: "There is now broad agreement among physicists and cosmologists that the Universe is in several respects 'fine-tuned' for life.
 But the conclusion is not so much that the Universe is fine-tuned for life; rather it is fine-tuned for the building blocks and environments that life requires".
-He also said that anthropic' reasoning fails to distinguish between minimally biophilic universes, in which life is permitted, but only marginally possible, and optimally biophilic universes, in which life flourishes because biogenesis occurs frequently".
+Astrophysicist Luke Barnes performed a literature review of scientific research on fine tuning and found that fine tuning is generally acknowledged by physicists of secular and non-secular worldviews.
+Davies also said that anthropic' reasoning fails to distinguish between minimally biophilic universes, in which life is permitted, but only marginally possible, and optimally biophilic universes, in which life flourishes because biogenesis occurs frequently".
 Among scientists who find the evidence persuasive, a variety of natural explanations have been proposed, such as the existence of multiple universes introducing a survivorship bias under the anthropic principle.

-The premise of the fine-tuned universe assertion is that a small change in several of the physical constants would make the universe radically different.
+The premise of the fine-tuned universe assertion is that physical constants are so highly ordered and exact (by orders of magnitude with many zeroes—indicating non-random or finely adjusted values) that a small change in several of the constants would make the universe radically different.
 Stephen Hawking observed: "The laws of science, as we know them at present, contain many fundamental numbers, like the size of the electric charge of the electron and the ratio of the masses of the proton and the electron. ...
 The remarkable fact is that the values of these numbers seem to have been very finely adjusted to make possible the development of life".
+Physicists have tried to find underlying theories or calculations that would give rise or explain the values of these physical constants.